RR979/study-extension-files/README.md

-# study-extension-privacy-policy
+# study-extension-files
-This is the privacy policy for the study extension listed on the chrome webstore
+This contains open source files and the privacy policy for the study extension listed on the chrome webstore